Kesh-web/Assignment-3-Part-2-NGINX/README.md

 7. Click on the "Create Load Balancer" button to finalize the setup.
 8. Verify that the load balancer have been created.

-> **Note**: The load balancer will show that the servers are down until you set up the NGINX servers within the new droplets.
+>[!NOTE] The load balancer will show that the servers are down until you set up the NGINX servers within the new droplets.

 ## Task 3: Clone the Updated Starter Code

-[!IMPORTANT] Make sure to repeat the steps in Part 1 in these newly created droplets before continuing.
+>[!IMPORTANT] Make sure to repeat the steps in Part 1 in these newly created droplets before continuing.

 Clone the updated starter code from the repository.
 This repository contains an updated script that will generate the updated HTML script.